 Take my 12-step process and make it yours.
 Record your process, thoughts, and ideas in a notebook.
 Over the months, you will begin to refine your development process into something that works for you.

 There you have it!
 My 12-step process to build trading systems.
-If you want to go into a lot more detail on my 12-step system, then pick up a copy of my eBook, "How To Build Profitable Trading Systems using EasyLanguage."
+If you want to go into a lot more detailed on my 12-step system, then pick up a copy of my eBook, "How To Build Profitable Trading Systems using EasyLanguage."
 This eBook explains my process in great detail as I walk you through my 12-step process.
 It's over 100 pages long, and it also includes sample code, a TradeStation WorkSpace, mind maps, and my strategy development templates.
 If you build systems in EasyLanguage or MultiCharts, you're going to love it!

 This eBook is over 100 pages in length and explains my 12-step process in great detail!